Flokots/end-to-end_testing/README.md

 **Product Titles**

-- Fail the tests if the titles are not found.
 - Click on the new product's tab
 - Get each product's column which are `div` elements with the class `col-sm-6 col-xs-6 flex col-md-3`
 - Extract the product titles.
 Product titles have the `p` tag and `product-name` class.